Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Terrain segmentation and backscattering properties from SAR data: Example from Belet

-In this section we describe the data reduction workflow we adopt to extract separately the backscatter cross-section ($\sigma^o$) from dunes, interdunes and the radar-bright areas (i.e., inselbergs) throughout the Belet sand sea as example.
+In this section we describe the data reduction workflow to separately extract the backscatter cross-section ($\sigma^o$) from the dunes, interdunes and the inselbergs.
+We detail below the complete workflow for the Belet sand sea as an example; the same analysis has been applied to the Shangri-La and Fensal sand seas (see the Supporting Information).